Cycling

 While Teaching cycling

-Here are the few steps of teaching to ride a cycle.
+Here are a few steps for teaching to cycle.
 Each step is important and a few children may take longer at one of these steps, so waiting without pushing too much will also help.
 Read on…

-1. Bike size: Making sure that the bike is appropriate size, which means while sitting on the seat, your child’s feet should be touching the ground on both sides.
+1. Bike size: Make sure that the bike is the appropriate size, which means while sitting on the seat, your child’s feet should be touching the ground on both sides.

 2. Taking the pedals off: If you are not using a balance bike then you can take the pedals off of your existing bike and use it as one.
 We did the same.
 Most bike’s pedals are just connected with two nuts.